 Following the suggestion of a referee, we also investigated whether the effects of DRE adoption are any different if we use cross-state variation instead of within-state variation.
-Table 4 reports estimates from models in which we regress the state-wide change in the Republican share of the two-party vote on the average use of DRE in the state (based on a population-weighted average of the county use rates) and averages of the county-level control variables.
+Table 4 reports estimates from models in which we regress the statewide change in the Republican share of the two-party vote on the average use of DRE in the state (based on a population-weighted average of the county use rates) and averages of the county-level control variables.
 The results from the most complete specification (column 3) point to a positive effect of DRE adoption on the Republican share, but the estimates are too imprecise to draw any strong conclusions.

-d.
-Models with Interactions
+D. Models with Interactions

-The models in Table 3 with the most complete set of controls suggest that use of touchscreen voting in 2004 was associated with a gain the Republican vote share on the order of 0.25 percentage points.
+The models in table 3 with the most complete set of controls suggest that use of touch-screen voting in 2004 was associated with a gain the Republican vote share on the order of 0.25 percentage points.
 This effect would have been large enough to affect the outcomes in some states where the election results were close and touch-screen voting was widely adopted between 2000 and 2004.
 To better understand the sources of this effect we turn to models that include interactions of the change in the DRE indicator with a variety of state and county-level characteristics.
-Each row of Table 5 presents an alternative version of equation 2 in which we have included our full set of control variables, the change in use of DRE voting, and the interaction of the change in DRE voting with the variable identified in the row heading.
-We use the change in DRE status, as opposed to DRE status in 2000 and in 2004, for ease of interpretation and because the tests in Table 3 suggest that we cannot reject the differenced specification.
+Each row of table 5 presents an alternative version of equation (2) in which we have included our full set of control variables, the change in use of DRE voting, and the interaction of the change in DRE voting with the variable identified in the row heading.
+We use the change in DRE status, as opposed to DRE status in 2000 and in 2004, for ease of interpretation and because the tests in table 3 suggest that we cannot reject the differenced specification.

-Inspection of the estimates in the second column of Table 5 suggests that most of interaction terms are either negative or insignificantly different from zero.
-For example, the coefficient of the interaction with Republican Secretary of State is -0.27 percentage points, while the interaction with a Republican governor is 0.23.
-Neither estimate is statistically different from zero.
-Similarly, the coefficient of the interaction between change in DRE and swing state status is -0.62 percentage points.
+Inspection of the estimates in the second column of table 5 suggests that most of interaction terms are either negative or insignificantly different from 0.
+For example, the coefficient of the interaction with Republican secretary of state is -0.21 percentage points, while the interaction with a Republican governor is 0.23.
+Neither estimate is statistically different from 0.
+Similarly, the coefficient of the interaction between change in DRE and swing state status is -0.62percentage points.
 The coefficient on the triple interaction between change in DRE, Republican governor, and swing state is also significantly negative.
 These findings are inconsistent with the hypothesis that touch-screen voting was manipulated by Republican election officials in order to tip the 2004 election in favor of George Bush.
 We stress, however, that the precision of the estimates of the interaction terms is not very high.

-We also report the interactions between the change in DRE status and various county characteristics, including county population, county income, the fractions of black and Hispanics in the county, and the percent of county residents with a college degree.
+We also report the interactions between the change in DRE status and various county characteristics, including county population, county income, the fractions of blacks and Hispanics in the county, and the percent of county residents with a college degree.
 Interestingly, there is no evidence that the DRE voting effect is larger (or smaller) in counties with more black or Hispanic residents or college graduates.
 The interaction with county population is positive.
-This result is consistent with the hypothesis of rational vote manipulation, since it is presumably most effective to manipulate the vote count in larger counties (holding constant the risk of detection).
-On the other hand, the joint interaction with population and swing state status is insignificant, suggesting that this interpretation is unlikely to be correct.
+This result is consistent with the hypothesis of rational